StrongSORT: Make DeepSORT Great Again: StrongSORT

 The distance is used as the matching cost during the association procedure.

 In the motion branch, the Kalman filter algorithm \cite{1960A} accounts for predicting the positions of tracklets in the current frame.
+It works by a two-phase process, i.e., state prediction and state update.
+In the state prediction step, it predicts the current state as:

+where $\hat{x}_{k-1}$ and $P_{k-1}$ are the mean and covariance of the state at time step $k-1$, $\hat{x}'_k$ and $P'_k$ are the estimated states at time step $k$, $F_k$ is the state transition model, and $Q_k$ is the covariance of the process noise.
+In the state update step, the Kalman gain is calculated based on the covariance of the estimated state $P'_k$ and the observation noise $R_k$ as:

+where $H^T_k$ is the observation model, which maps the state from the estimation space to the observation space.
+Then, the Kalman gain $K$ is used to update the final state:

-Then, Mahalanobis distance is used to measure the spatio-temporal dissimilarity between tracklets and detections.
+where $z_k$ is the measurement at time step $k$.
+Given the motion state of tracklets and new-coming detections, Mahalanobis distance is used to measure the spatiotemporal dissimilarity between them.
 DeepSORT takes this motion distance as a gate to filter out unlikely associations.

 Afterwards, the matching cascade algorithm is proposed to solve the association task as a series of subproblems instead of a global assignment problem.
 The core idea is to give greater matching priority to more frequently seen objects.
 Each association subproblem is solved using the Hungarian algorithm \cite{kuhn1955hungarian}.